 Hydrogen has the highest energy per mass of any fuel.
 One kg of hydrogen is equivalent to 33.3 kWh, which means it delivers three times more energy than conventional fuel.
 But hydrogen’s low ambient temperature density results in a low energy per unit volume.
 This requires the development of advanced storage methods that have the potential for higher energy density.

 At DSM I’ve been working to apply the materials expertise to make safe, effective and very lightweight hydrogen tanks.
 Hydrogen tanks are the next step in fuel storage, as such storage is a key enabling technology for advancing hydrogen and fuel cell technologies in applications that include stationary power, portable power and transportation.
-As we has already developed this technology for compressed natural gas (CNG) tanks testing the same material and design principles for hydrogen tanks to meet the needs of the automotive industry was a logical next step.
+As we had already developed this technology for compressed natural gas (CNG) tanks, testing the same material and design principles for hydrogen tanks to meet the needs of the automotive industry was a logical next step.

 The two-part tank design features a proven, blow molded liner made of Akulon® Fuel Lock, a polyamide 6-based engineering plastic with a very high barrier to hydrocarbons.
 The tank can then potentially be further reinforced by wrapping it in unidirectional (UD) continuous fiber-reinforced thermoplastic tapes made of EcoPaXX® polyamide 410.
 This combination of commercially available materials has already proven to be very effective in CNG tanks, and DSM is now actively testing the concept in hydrogen tanks.